-A building material dating back more than 9,000 years, plaster of Paris was used for creating monuments and casting human body parts.
+A building material dating back over 9000 years, Plaster of Paris was used for creating monuments and casting human body parts.
 One of the earliest examples of plaster being used was by the ancient Egyptians who plastered the pyramid at Cheops.
-In 1666, after a massive fire engulfed the city of London, the king of France ordered the people of his country to plaster the walls and floors of their wooden homes to make them fire-proof.
+In 1666, after a massive fire engulfed the city of London, the King of France ordered the people of his country to plaster the walls and floors of their wooden homes to make them fire-proof.

 When plaster is mixed with warm water into a paste the consistency of pea soup, it takes about 20 minutes to set and up to 48 hours to completely cure.